This is the governance statement taken from our annual report 2025 to 2026.

 As Accounting Officer, I am responsible for the sound governance and effective internal control of the Ombudsman service.

-I was formally appointed on 26 June 2025.
-The timing of this appointment in advance of joining the organisation on a full-time basis on 1 August has allowed the vital work of the organisation to continue and, in particular, to enable our teams to review cases, take action where appropriate and, in so doing, give service users access to justice.
-In the intervening period until I take up the role full-time, I have been working closely with the Executive Team and the Board to take formal assurance on the decisions taken in our casework.
+I was formally appointed on 26 June 2025 and joined the organisation on a full-time basis on 1 August 2025.
+In the period between 1 April and 26 June 2025, there was no Ombudsman in post due to unforeseen delays in the appointment process led by Parliament.
+The timing of my appointment in advance of joining the organisation allowed the vital work of the organisation to continue and, in particular, to enable our teams to consider cases, take action where appropriate and, in so doing, give service users access to justice.
+During this time, Polly Curtis, senior independent Board member, chaired the Board.
+In the intervening period until I took up the role full-time in August 2025, I worked closely with the Executive Team and the Board to take formal assurance on the controls for delegated casework decision-making.

 Rebecca Hilsenrath KC (Hon), Chief Executive Officer, was Acting Ombudsman for the accounting year to 31 March 2025.
-Rebecca has, together with the Board, the Audit and Risk Assurance Committee and the Executive Team, provided assurance to me that the content of this governance statement is an accurate reflection of the period before my tenure as Ombudsman.
+Rebecca has, together with the Board, the Audit and Risk Assurance Committee and the Executive Team, provided assurance to me that the content of this governance statement, as far as it relates to the period before I joined the organisation, is an accurate reflection of the period before my tenure as Ombudsman.

 As Accounting Officer, I am accountable to Parliament for the stewardship of our resources.
-I delegated executive responsibility to the Chief Executive Officer for effective financial control arrangements as Accountable Officer.
-This is a contractual responsibility and allows me to have a separate accountable person charged with stewardship and probity for our use of public money.
+I have delegated executive responsibility to the Chief Executive Officer for effective financial control arrangements as Accountable Officer.
+This allows me to have a separate accountable person charged with stewardship and probity for our use of public money.

-I discharge my responsibility through assurance from the Chief Executive Officer, the Executive Team, and through assurance and challenge by the Board and its committees.
+I discharge my responsibility through assurance from the Chief Executive Officer and the Executive Team, and through assurance and challenge by the Board and its committees.

 Paula Sussex